isomerpages/nlb-learning/_reading/Tweens/Content.md

 <h5><a href="https://www.thoughtco.com/word-play-definition-1692504" target="_blank">Word Play: Having Fun With the Sounds and Meanings of Words</a></h5>
 <p>Here’s an article for you to explore and manipulate language with the intent to amuse! <br><br>
-<small>Word Play: Having Fun With the Sounds and Meanings of Words (2019, November 4).
+<small>Source: Word Play: Having Fun With the Sounds and Meanings of Words (2019, November 4).
 ThoughtCo.
 Retrieved 2023, January 10.</small></p>

 <h5 id="work-hard-play-hard" class="margin--bottom--lg"><b>Playlist: Work Hard, Play Hard</b></h5>